The Promise of Capitalism Has Failed But You Can Still Win

 Live The Freedom Lifestyle

-What about allowing more time to spend with family and good friends, doing things you enjoy?
+What about allowing more time to spend with family and good friends, doing things you really enjoy?
 Lifestyle Businesses are becoming increasingly popular.

-Businesses you control and conform to your lifestyle and don’t force your lifestyle to conform to the work.
+Businesses you control and conform to your lifestyle, and don’t force your lifestyle to conform to the work.

 .